emkw/rust-MFRC522/README.md

 ```

 ### Code:
-Please see code in `examples` directory.
+Please see code in `examples.feat` directory.

 ## License